 F. Design Requirements

 The H@HHC has established the following design requirements, which are intended to achieve the type of development that will best meet the needs of Harvard’s senior citizens for moderate-income housing.
-The evaluation committee will give due consideration to proposals that best achieve these concepts.

-Units should average 1,500 square feet of living space.
-Total living area for all 17 homes cannot exceed 25,500 square feet for 17 units (1,500 sq. ft. per unit).
+Total living area for all 17 homes cannot exceed 25,500 square feet for 17 units (an average of 1,500 sq. ft. per unit).

 While there is no local preference requirement, units should be relatively affordable to Harvard seniors who wish to downsize from older single family homes.